Field flow fractionation: Thermal

 Thermal FFF, as the name suggests, establishes a separation force by applying a temperature gradient to the channel.
 The top channel wall is heated and the bottom wall is cooled driving polymers and particles towards the cold wall by thermal diffusion.
 Thermal FFF was developed as a technique for separating synthetic polymers in organic solvents.
 Thermal FFF is unique amongst FFF techniques in that it can separate macromolecules by both molar mass and chemical composition, allowing for the separation of polymer fractions with the same molecular weight.
 Today this technique is ideally suited for the characterization of polymers, gels and nanoparticles.

 One of the major advantage of Thermal FFF is the simple and very well defined dimensions of the separation channel, which makes the inter-lab or inter-instrument Universal Calibration possible because the Thermal FFF calibration constants closely describe the ratio of ordinary (molecular) diffusion coefficient D to thermal diffusion coefficient (or, thermophoretic mobility) DT which are only polymer dependent.
 The ThFFF Universal Calibration is, therefore, instrument and lab transferable, while the well-known size exclusion chromatography Universal Calibration is polymer-transferable on the same instrument only.

 Split flow thin-cell fractionation

-Split flow thin-cell fractionation (SPLITT) is a special preparative FFF technique, using gravity for separation of µm-sized particles on a continuous basis.
-SPLITT is performed by pumping the sample containing liquid into the top inlet at the start of the channel, whilst simultaneously pumping a carrier liquid into the bottom inlet.
-By controlling the flow rate ratios of the two inlet streams and two outlet streams, the separation can be controlled and the sample separated into two distinct sized fractions.
-The use of gravity alone as the separating force makes SPLITT the least sensitive FFF technique, limited to particles above 1 µm.
+Split flow thin-cell fractionation (SPLITT) is a special preparative FFF technique, using gravity or electric, or diffusion differences for separation of over μm-sized particles on a continuous basis.
+SPLITT system has two inlets and two outlets.
+It is performed by pumping the sample immerse in a liquid into one inlet at the start of the channel at low flow-rate, whilst simultaneously pumping a carrier liquid into the second inlet at much higher flow-rate.
+By controlling the flow rate ratios of the two inlet streams and two outlet streams, the separation can be controlled, and the sample components are separated into two distinct sized fractions.
+The use of gravity alone as the separating force makes SPLITT the least sensitive FFF technique, limited to particles above 1 μm.